ujamii/fs_media_gallery/README.md

    - These limits are set in the typoscript template of the extension and are there to prevent that to big images are used in FE.
 These max values can be overruled by setting your own values in your typoscript template. plugin.tx_fsmediagallery.settings.image.lightbox.maxWidth plugin.tx_fsmediagallery.settings.image.lightbox.maxHeight

+### Help supporting further development

+I'm open for all PR's to improve and keeping this extension up-to-date

+### Sponsor this project
+Please considder supporting me by making a donation on paypal.com (https://paypal.me/franssaris/25) if you use this extension so we can keep the extension up-to-date